Wolverine971/9takes/src/blog/enneagram/workplace-team-building.md

 ## Improved Communication and Collaboration Between Team Members

 The Enneagram can help team members communicate more effectively by identifying their unique communication styles.
 For example, Enneagram Type 1s tend to be detail-oriented and meticulous, while Enneagram Type 7s prefer a more spontaneous and creative approach.
 Understanding these differences can help team members communicate more effectively and avoid misunderstandings.
-Checkout this blog to dive deeper in <a href="working-in-teams" >understanding how different Enneagram types work together in teams</a>
+Checkout this blog to dive deeper in <a href="enneagram-types-working-in-teams" >understanding how different Enneagram types work together in teams</a>

 ## Increased Self-Awareness and Understanding of Others' Perspectives